matthew-brett/pydagogue/git_annex_from_scratch.md

   name: bash
 ---

-# Git-annex from scratch
+# Git-Annex from scratch

-I found I missed an under-the-hood explanation of what git-annex added on top of an ordinary Git repository.
+I found I missed an under-the-hood explanation of what Git-Annex added on top of an ordinary Git repository.

 I'm partly starting from [Joey Hess' talk](https://www.youtube.com/watch?v=zQTAeX4prZo).

-Here is a set of fundamental objects for git-annex, from that talk:
+Here is a set of fundamental objects for Git-Annex, from that talk:

-## Git-annex objects (GAOs)
+## Git Annex objects (GAOs)

 GAOs are objects in the same sense that Git stores *objects* in its object store.